 Howie Day’s emotionally resonant lyrics and inventive melodies have earned him both critical praise and a legion of devoted fans.
 He is known for his energetic, heartfelt shows, where he connects with audiences through the strength of his songwriting and his quirky sense of humor.
 Day’s warm tenor voice “soars into fluttering, high registers, but also grates with real, pleading grit,” as one critic put it.
-After sales of over a million records and two Top 10 hits, Day is back on the road in support of his new studio album, Lanterns.
+After sales of over a million records and two Top 10 hits, Day is back on the road celebrating the 20th anniversary of his debut album, Australia.

 A native of Bangor, Maine, Day began playing piano at age five and guitar at age 12.
 By 15, he was writing his own songs and performing across New England.
 Shortly after graduating high school, Day became a fixture at college coffeehouses across the U.S. He wrote, financed and released his first effort, Australia, which was named Best Debut Album at the 2001 Boston Music Awards.
 The Boston Globe called Day “gorgeously seasoned, far beyond his years” with “a brave, beautiful singing voice.”
 During his relentless touring schedule, Day began experimenting with effects pedals and loop-sampling techniques as he performed, layering live percussion with vocal harmonies and guitar parts to become a veritable one-man band.
 He went on to sell over 30,000 copies of Australia as he navigated the independent music scene and continued to hone his craft.